ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 To construct a cluster in a network, complete the setup wizard in each machine (node) separately.

 Once all the servers are up and running, building the cluster is simple.
-Access the studio, go to Manage Server > Cluster and add nodes to the cluster by their URL.
+Access the studio, go to Manage Server > Cluster, and add nodes to the cluster by their URL.

 Read more about Clustering [here]().